-Students who are interested in writing, photography, or journalistic projects are encouraged to become involved with the various college publications.
-Contact the Associate Vice President of Student Development for more information.
+Students who are interested in writing, photography, or journalistic projects are encouraged to become involved in various college publications.
+Contact the Coordinator of Student Activities for more information.

-Student Identification/TECH OneCard
+Student Identification/TECH OneCard/TECH Bucks/HigherOne Account

 All new college credit students are required to obtain TSTC identification (ID)/TECH OneCard when they register.
 ID cards may be required for students in continuing education and workforce training programs.
 An ID Card fee is included with other registration charges, and an additional fee is charged if a replacement card is needed.
-Students should carry these cards at all times because they must be presented for various purposes, such as cashing checks, paying fees, entrance into the Wellness Center, and checking out library books.
+Students should carry these cards at all times because they must be presented for various purposes, such as meal plans/food service, cashing checks, paying fees, entrance into the Wellness Center, and checking out library books.
 Misuse of ID cards may result in disciplinary action.

 The TECH OneCard signifies your status as an active member of the Texas State Technical College community and provides you with options on how to receive your financial aid refund.
 No refunds are issued until all charges through the college have been deducted from your financial aid.
 In some cases, you may not have excess funds to credit after your charges are paid.
 All of the following choices are processed through your TECH OneCard account, not through TSTC.
 Therefore, it is very important that you activate your card immediately.
+See Student Accounting to set up your Tech Bucks account.